d2l-ai/d2l-en/chapter_introduction/index.md

 This simplicity of offline learning has its charms.
-The upside is that we can worry about pattern recognition in isolation, without worrying about complications arising from interactions with a dynamic environment.
+The upside is that we can worry about pattern recognition in isolation, with no concern about complications arising from interactions with a dynamic environment.
 But this problem formulation is limiting.
-If you grew up reading Asimov's Robot novels, then you might imagine artificially intelligent agents capable not only of making predictions, but also of taking actions in the world.
+If you grew up reading Asimov's Robot novels, then you probably picture artificially intelligent agents capable not only of making predictions, but also of taking actions in the world.
 We want to think about intelligent *agents*, not just predictive models.
 This means that we need to think about choosing *actions*, not just making predictions.
-Unlike mere predictions,
-actions actually impact the environment.
+In contrast to mere predictions, actions actually impact the environment.
-If we want to train an intelligent agent, we must account for the way its actions might impact the future observations of the agent.
+If we want to train an intelligent agent, we must account for the way its actions might impact the future observations of the agent, and so offline learning is inappropriate.

 Considering the interaction with an environment opens a whole set of new modeling questions.